photoprism/photoprism-docs/docs/funding.md

 # Funding

 **We value freedom and privacy.** Serving free beer can make you many friends, but it doesn't help us develop great software and get closer to our vision.
-Your private server comes at a price, just as we have large expenses for our infrastructure and team.
+Your private server comes at a price, just as we have expenses for our infrastructure and team.

 Please back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism)